sankarsubramanian/m2x-c/README.md

 int m2x_feed_list(m2x_context *ctx, const char *query, char **out);
 ```

 With the second argument `query`, you can pass in arguments to filter what feeds you want to show.
-The supported variables are listed at [here](https://m2x.att.com/developer/documentation/feed#List-Search-Feeds).
+The supported variables are listed [here](https://m2x.att.com/developer/documentation/feed#List-Search-Feeds).
 For now, you need to organize the query in query string format by hand.
 For example, the following query string can be used:

 ```
 q=abc&page=2&limit=3